 Why: The Significance of Personal Qualities When Creating Art Photographs – Part 2

 An artist photographer should never take himself seriously.
-This is one of the greatest lessons we have learned since we embraced the art photography profession.
+This is one of the greatest lessons I have learned since I embraced the art photography profession.
 Being serious in every situation disconnects an individual from reality, and it creates useless negative stress.
 Being taken seriously also presents a bad image to the general community, as it is unrealistic to present oneself seriously every single minute in the day.

 Taking a step back from one's artistic or commercial activity, that is, through humor, helps one to relativize life and creativity.
 Humor helps to find solutions to complex problems that seem impossible to solve.